 For a teen driver to obtain a driver’s license in Colorado, they must first apply for a driver’s permit, which, when granted, allows them to practice-drive with an adult and log the mandatory behind-the-wheel training hours to graduate to a driver’s license.

 But how do you get a driver’s permit in Colorado?
+And who can be in the car with a permit driver?

 Getting your driver’s permit